Ultimate Guide to Marketing Project Management

 Knowledge of project management practices.
 Understanding the various existing project management practices and methodologies will help a team to make informed decisions about its own project management process.

-The marketing benefits of project management
+The benefits of marketing and project management

-The most obvious benefits of marketing project management are productivity-related.
+The most obvious benefits of marketing and project management are productivity-related.
 Many teams find that a project-managed approach helps them: